Ademagar/Ademagar/README.md

 ### Hi there 👋

 Hi, I'm Adem━a junior software development learner.
 Any experience before on the Community but with a passion, believe and hard work experiences happen.

+### My values
+Passion and desire to success
+Help to the other
+Hard working and developing...
 <!--
 **ademagar/ademagar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.